Skip to main content

 • What other living arrangements are available?
 Can the patient move in with another family member?
 An apartment closer to the primary caregiver?
 A smaller house?
 An independent retirement community?

 This discussion can be tricky if the patient gets confused or fearful at times.
 It helps to have the doctor or occupational therapists’ (OT) assessment of the patient’s needs.
 For example, if their professional opinion is that the patient cannot be alone at all, and the only caregiver has to work full time, something else must be done.
-An occupational therapist’s assessment can also tell you if the patient can be kept safely in the home if certain modifications are made.
-Ask your doctor about a referral to OT.
+An occupational therapist’s, or OT, assessment can also tell you if the patient can be kept safely in the home if certain changes are made.
+Ask your doctor about a referral to an OT.
 This may be easier if the patient is in a hospital or extended care facility.
 Ask the doctor or nurse about getting an OT evaluation before the patient leaves.

 Is a nursing home or extended care an option?